vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-2-prerequesites.md

 vtex edition get
 ```

-If the current edition is older than `vtex.edition-store@3.x`, [open a support ticket](https://help.vtex.com/support?/cultureInfo=en-us) and request the installation of the `vtex.edition-store@3.x` or a newer one in your VTEX account.
+If the current edition differs or is older than `vtex.edition-store@3.x`, [open a support ticket](https://help.vtex.com/support?/cultureInfo=en-us) and request the installation of the `vtex.edition-store@3.x` or a newer one in your VTEX account.

->ℹ Check out our  [Edition App documentation](https://developers.vtex.com/docs/guides/vtex-io-documentation-edition-app) to know more about its different versions and install the correct one.
+Refer to the [Edition App article](https://developers.vtex.com/docs/guides/vtex-io-documentation-edition-app) to know more about its different versions and identify the most suitable version for your specific scenario.

-> ⚠️ By default, every VTEX store comes with the Edition app configured for building storefronts with [Legacy CMS Portal](https://help.vtex.com/tutorial/what-is-cms--EmO8u2WBj2W4MUQCS8262) installed.
-Therefore, requesting the installation of the `vtex.edition-store@3.x` or newer Edition app is necessary for both new VTEX accounts and accounts previously using the [Legacy CMS Portal](https://help.vtex.com/tutorial/what-is-cms--EmO8u2WBj2W4MUQCS8262).
+>ℹ Note that both new VTEX accounts and accounts previously using the [Legacy CMS Portal](https://help.vtex.com/tutorial/what-is-cms--EmO8u2WBj2W4MUQCS8262) need to formally request the installation of the `vtex.edition-store@3.x` or a more recent version of this Edition app.
+This is necessary, as every VTEX account is configured by default with the [Legacy CMS Portal](https://help.vtex.com/tutorial/what-is-cms--EmO8u2WBj2W4MUQCS8262) Edition app (`vtex.edition-business`).

 ### Step 2 - Implementing the VTEX Intelligent Search